Corporate insolvency

 How does a creditor prove a claim against an insolvent estate?

 If the creditor and the liquidator cannot agree on the claim, the creditor can bring a lawsuit against the estate.
-The lawsuit is heard by the bankruptcy court.
+That lawsuit is heard by the bankruptcy court.
 A writ of summons must be submitted to the bankruptcy court within four weeks of the meeting at which the liquidator examined the claim.
 The creditor must pay a court fee according to the provisions of the Danish Act on Court Fees in Civil Cases.

 What rights and duties does the debtor have?

-• The debtor must inform the bankruptcy court before changing address or permanent place of residence.
+- The debtor must inform the bankruptcy court before changing address or permanent place of residence.

-• The debtor is entitled to participate in all meetings of creditors.
+- The debtor is entitled to participate in all meetings of creditors.

 The bankruptcy court’s decision on interruption of postal services is made at a court hearing.
 An interruption of postal services applies for three months, but the period may be extended.
 The interruption of postal services must be lifted when it is no longer necessary.